UW-POLS503/2015/notes/Labs.md

 4. simulating the monty hall problem
 5. the birthday problem

-Notes
+Notes:

-- replace recoding with `plyr::revalue`
+- replace recoding with `plyr::revalue`, or manually do it with a named vector
 - replace loops and simulation with `dplyr::do`.
 Should probably do it with a for loop and then without it

 ### Lab 4: Useful things, largely loops and simulation